nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 Once the above configuration changes have been made, redeploy your stack.

-Please refer to `Updating Cumulus deployment` in the [deployment documentation](deployment/README.md) if you are unfamiliar with redeployment.
+Please refer to `Update Cumulus resources` in the [deployment documentation](../deployment/upgrade.md#update-cumulus-resources) if you are unfamiliar with redeployment.

 ### Rule Configuration

 Cumulus includes a `messageConsumer` Lambda function ([message-consumer](https://github.com/nasa/cumulus/blob/master/packages/api/lambdas/message-consumer.js)).
 Cumulus kinesis-type rules create the [event source mappings](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html) between Kinesis streams and the `messageConsumer` Lambda.
 The `messageConsumer` Lambda consumes records from one or more Kinesis streams, as defined by enabled kinesis-type rules.
 When new records are pushed to one of these streams, the `messageConsumer` triggers workflows associated with the enabled kinesis-type rules.

-To add a rule via the dashboard (if you'd like to use the API, see the docs [here](https://nasa.github.io/cumulus-api/#create-rule)), navigate to the `Rules` page and click `Add a rule`, then configure the new rule using the following template (substituting correct values for parameters denoted by `${}`:
+To add a rule via the dashboard (if you'd like to use the API, see the docs [here](https://nasa.github.io/cumulus-api/#create-rule)), navigate to the `Rules` page and click `Add a rule`, then configure the new rule using the following template (substituting correct values for parameters denoted by `${}`):

 ```json
 {